 Know if You Should Buy a Phablet

-Edited by Batkingnz, Anonymous, Lynn, Eng and 1 other
+Edited by Batkingnz, Lynn, Eng, Alma

 Phablets, the latest cell phone trend to take over Asia, are now making strong headway in the US and European markets.
 However, are these almost Tablet-sized phones for everyone?
 Smartphones have always been business and multimedia powerhouses, but at times, consumers have asked for bigger and better screens on their handheld devices.
 If you're looking for a super-sized phone that can also replace your Tablet, a phablet could be just what you need.

 - 2 Why Would I Buy a Phablet?

 - 3 What Are the Drawbacks of Using a Phablet?

 - 4 The Most Popular Phablets Today